 For us doing it the right way means that we work for the benefit of the community.
 We want to show that doing business in an ecologically, economically, and socially sustainable manner works and try to create awareness for alternative products and correct consumption.
 That is why we are independent, transparent and invite you to do good with us!
-We follow these seven principles:
+We follow these six principles:

 Quartiermeister is a Berlin beer brand, consisting of a social enterprise and an association.
 While the enterprise takes care of selling and merchandising the beer, the association is responsible for the allocation of funding and regulates the business operation.
 For every liter sold we donate 10 cents to local community projects.
 In addition to deciding online which projects will be funded by us, you can apply for funding for your own project, recommend projects from your neighbourhood, or simply get connected with the association.
 As of today we have been able to distribute 140.000 Euro to more than 130 local projects, thanks to people like you.
 Profits from Quartiermeister stay local, with a percentage of the proceeds from your purchase going to local projects.

 You drink in order to support worthwhile local projects!

 By selling our beer in bars, clubs, and off-licenses, we receive profits which both cover our costs and fund local projects.
 The social revenue is therefore directly linked to the sale of beer.
 Our product is environmentally friendly, which is why we are not only keeping it regional but also doing it the right way- that means for us, that we work in an ecologically, economically, and socially sustainable manner.
 As we sell more, we are also able to support more worthwhile local projects.

 Our beers are traditionally brewed in independent, middle-class breweries in accordance with the German purity law.
 All our ingredients come locally from Germany and within the districts of regional producing areas.